determined-ai/determined/docs/release-notes/README.md

    * Name the file with the PR number as a prefix.
 For example, `1097-nvidia-a100-support.txt`.
-   * The file should be in [reStructuredText](https://determinedai.atlassian.net/l/c/53h3PrPo) format and should start with `:orphan:` metadata string to avoid errors when building the docs.
+   * The file should be in [reStructuredText](https://determinedai.atlassian.net/l/c/53h3PrPo) format and must start with the `:orphan:` metadata string to avoid errors when building the docs.
    * Specify one or more of the following categories, depending on the extent of the change:

      * Bug Fixes